bitblik/client/assets/faq/faq_en.md

   -   Operate the service reliably.
 - **LN Node Issues:** Both the coordinator's LN node and potentially users' LN nodes (if self-hosted and interacting directly) need to be online and operational.
 Issues with LN nodes can delay or complicate transactions.
 - **BLIK System Issues:** Problems with the BLIK payment system itself are outside BitBlik's control.
 Resolution of such issues must be handled through the Taker's bank or BLIK provider.
 - **Software Bugs:** As with any software, there's a risk of bugs in the BitBlik client or coordinator that could lead to errors or loss of funds.
-The software is open-source, so users can audit it, but this requires technical expertise.
+The software is open source, so users can audit it, but this requires technical expertise.
 - **Privacy:** Your public keys are stored by the coordinator.
-Transaction details are also stored in the database.
-For better privacy you should generate a new key pair for each transaction.
+Transaction details are also stored in the database. **For better privacy you should generate a new key pair for each transaction.**

 #### Is the coordinator custodial?